Asian shares mostly lower despite Dow's push over 36,000

 Crude oil prices slipped 0.2% and weighed down energy stocks.
 Exxon Mobil fell 1.2%.

-On Wednesday, benchmark U.S. crude lost $1.52 to $82.39 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the basis for international pricing, shed $1.24 to $83.48 per barrel.
+On Wednesday, benchmark U.S. crude lost $1.23 to $82.68 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the basis for international pricing, shed 91 cents to $83.81 per barrel.

 Later Wednesday, investors will get another update on services, which make up a big part of the economy, when the Institute for Supply Management releases its service sector index for October.